netobserv/network-observability-operator/docs/FlowCollector.md

-scheduling controls whether the pod will be scheduled or not.
+scheduling controls how the pods are scheduled on nodes.

 <table>
     <thead>